kubernetes/enhancements/keps/sig-release/3344-refine-release-team/README.md

 ### Release Team Roster

 We will add to SIG Release a "Release Team Roster".
-The list of roster members will be maintained in a YAML file in https://github.com/kubernetes/sig-release under a new release-team/roster directory.
+The list of roster members will be maintained in a YAML file in https://github.com/kubernetes/sig-release under a new `release-team/roster` directory.
 People on the roster can be in one of three roles: Shadow, Member, or Emeritus.

 At the time of creation, all former role leads or release leads from any release will be added as emeritus members, or a member if they want.
 The 1.25 EA will lead discussions around which shadows from 1.25 should be placed at the member or shadow level on the release team roster.

 Roster Shadows may leave at any time by opening a PR to remove themselves.
-Shadows that do not join a release team for two consecutive releases will generally be removed (although this is at the discression of SIG Release).
+Shadows that do not join a release team for two consecutive releases will generally be removed (although this is at the discretion of SIG Release).
 Members may leave at any time by opening a PR to move themselves to the Emeritus section.

 ### Release Team Changes

 The "Lead Shadow" role will be renamed to "Assistant Lead".
+There is otherwise no change in the nature of this role.
-This is to avoid confusion as to what a "shadow" is on the release team, as a "lead shadow" is sagnifcantly different to a role shadow.
+This is to avoid confusion as to what a "shadow" is on the release team, as a "lead shadow" is significantly different to a role shadow.

 ### Shadow Survey